tmbuza/imap-read-quality-control/README.md

-# IMAP: Read Quality Control
+# IMAP PART 04: Read Quality Control

 Welcome to IMAP: Read Quality Control!
 This repository provides essential tools and guidelines for conducting quality control (QC) on microbiome sequencing data.
 By employing a variety of QC tools, we ensure the reliability and accuracy of your analysis.
 Let's dive into the QC process: